Andre Ho

 Andre Ho (born April 11, 1992) is a Canadian table tennis player.
 He competed at the 2012 Summer Olympics in the Men's singles, but was defeated in the preliminary round.
+He was also part of the Canadian team that finished 9th.
+He competed at the 2014 Commonwealth Games, being knocked out in the last 64.

 Ho was born in Vancouver, British Columbia and lives in Richmond, British Columbia.
 Ho is a Chinese Canadian.